typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 scale               | The requested number of instance(s) of the bundle to be started and run. services            | An array of string URIs providing the addresses for a given endpoint's proxying. system              | The name of a system that the bundle belongs to.
 Systems are strings that may be used by a number of bundles in order to associate them.
 ConductR provides a guarantee that bundles belonging to the same system are started with the first one in isolation to the starting of the rest.
-This behavior can be leverage to form clusters where the first node must form the cluster and other nodes may then join it. tags                | An array of strings representing a bundle's metadata. uid                 | The unique identifier of a ConductR member within an `address` uniqueAddress       | An object describing the unique address of a member of ConductR's cluster.
+This behavior can be leverage to form clusters where the first node must form the cluster and other nodes may then join it. tags                | An array of strings that can be used to further qualify a bundle name.
+These are often represented as versions e.g. "1.0.0-beta.1", "version1" etc. uid                 | The unique identifier of a ConductR member within an `address` uniqueAddress       | An object describing the unique address of a member of ConductR's cluster.